Crystallize logo

 Surge is a lightweight, command-line-first static site hosting platform that makes publishing front-end projects incredibly fast and simple.
 Unlike GUI-driven platforms like Netlify or Vercel, Surge is designed for developers who prefer CLI-based workflows and need a quick, no-frills way to deploy static assets.

-It runs on a CDN-backed network, ensuring decent performance, but it lacks global edge optimizations and advanced features like serverless functions or automatic scaling.
+It runs on a CDN-backed network, which ensures decent performance, but it lacks global edge optimizations and advanced features such as serverless functions or automatic scaling.

 Recommended Use Cases.
 Surge is primarily used for quickly deploying static sites, front-end prototypes, and simple client-side applications.
 It’s a go-to for hackathons, one-page sites, MVPs, and proof-of-concept projects where speed and ease of deployment matter most.